-(4) Weighted average is based on MBS current face at June 30, 2012.
-(5) Information provided is based on loans for individual groups owned by us.
-(6) Information provided is based on loans for all groups that provide credit enhancement for MBS with credit enhancement.
-(7) CRR represents voluntary prepayments and CDR represents involuntary prepayments.
-(8) Credit enhancement for a particular security is expressed as a percentage of all outstanding mortgage loan collateral.
-A particular security will not be subject to principal loss so long as its credit enhancement is greater than zero.
-As of June 30, 2012, a total of 123 Non-Agency MBS in our portfolio representing approximately \$2.274 billion or 36% of the current face amount of the portfolio had credit enhancement remaining.
+(3) (4) (5) (6) (7) (8) Weighted average is based on MBS current face at September 30, 2012.
+Information provided is based on loans for individual groups owned by us.

+Information provided is based on totals for individual groups owned by us.
+Percentage of face amount for which the original morigage note contractually calls for principal amortization in the current period.
+Information provided is based on loans for all groups that provide credit enhancement for MBS with credit enhancement.
+CRR represents voluntary prepayments and CDR represents involuntary prepayments.
+Percentage of face amount of loans for which the borrower has not been delinquent since origination.

+(1) Percentage of face amount of loans for which the borrower has not been delinquent in the last twelve months.
+(11) Credit enhancement for a particular security is expressed as a percentage of all outstanding mortgage loan collateral.
+A particular security will not be subject to principal loss as long as its credit enhancement is greater than zero.
+As of September 30, 2012, a total of 153 Non-Agency MBS in our portfolio representing approximately \$2.815 billion or 43% of the current face amount of the portfolio had no credit enhancement.

 The mortgages securing our Non-Agency MBS are located in many geographic regions across the United States.
-The following table presents the six largest geographic concentrations of the mortgages collateralizing our Non-Agency MBS, including Non-Agency MBS underlying our Linked Transactions, at June 30, 2012:
+The following table presents the six largest geographic concentrations of the mortgages collateralizing our Non-Agency MBS, including Non-Agency MBS underlying our Linked Transactions, at September 30, 2012:

 Property Location Percent

-Southern California 28.6%
+Southern California 28.3%

-Northern California 18.3%
+Northern California 18.0%

 Florida 7.9%

-New York 5.2%
+New York 5.3%

-Virginia 3.6%
+Virginia 3.7%

-New Jersey 3.1%
+New Jersey 3.2%